Daevsoft/dsframework/README.md

 * PHP 8.1 or [latest](https://php.net)
 * [Composer](https://getcomposer.org/download/)

+### Installation
+To create a new project with dsframework type a `composer create-project framework/framework mywebfoldername` command in the terminal.

 ### How to run?
 First, install dependencies from composer with `composer install` command in terminal. <br>
 Second, run a project with `php ds serve` command.
 Done.